jbcirs/GuestXCodeTest/README.md

 The visualization does not have to be dynamic or functional; a static layout is fine.

-- Please reference the OilAndGasClient folder.
+- Run the project and navigate to OilAndGasClient.